Specific conditions governing the sale and use of tickets for avant-première performances 2021-2022

 Payments can be made by bank card: Eurocard / Mastercard, Visa, Carte Bleue, American Express, JCB.
 Tickets can also be purchased at the box office with cash or by cheque or postal order made payable to the Opéra national de Paris.
 All foreign cheques in euros must be able to clear in France.

 The Paris Opera reserves the right to modify its productions and in particular to propose a concert version when conditions do not allow for the presentation of the performance as originally planned.
 The Paris Opera reserves the right to make changes to the cast.
-In the event that a performance has to be cancelled by the Paris Opera, except in the case of an act of God which expressly includes the requisition of the Opera for any reason by any State authority and/or in the event of a general strike, The face value of the ticket purchased from the Paris Opera by the customer will be refunded by the Paris Opera at the request of the interested party no later than one month after the date of the performance concerned, on condition that such a request be made no later than three months after the date of the performance and upon presentation of the complete unused ticket and the customer’s banking details (RIB or bank card number or American Express with expiration date, or JCB), excluding any other right to additional financial damages or compensation such as travelling or accommodation expenses.
+In the event that a performance has to be cancelled by the Paris Opera, except in the case of an act of God which expressly includes the requisition of the Opera for any reason by any State authority and/or in the event of a general strike, The face value of the ticket purchased from the Paris Opera by the customer will be refunded by the Paris Opera at the request of the interested party no later than one month after the date of the performance concerned, on condition that such a request be made no later than three months after the date of the performance and upon presentation of the complete unused ticket and the customer’s banking details (RIB for French banks or bank card number or American Express with expiration date, or JCB), excluding any other right to additional financial damages or compensation such as travelling or accommodation expenses.
 Tickets will not be refunded if the performance has to be halted after its midway point.

 Any holder of a ticket obtained within the current offer is forbidden to use that ticket for any promotional or commercial purposes.
 Failure to respect this clause will result in legal action.
 In particular, the sale, resale or exchange of tickets without the specific consent of the Paris Opera is strictly forbidden and will result in legal action as provided for under the French penal Code (the law of June 17, 1919).
 As such, the Paris Opera reserves the right to refuse access to any person in possession of a ticket obtained from an organization other than the Paris Opera or any third party not mandated by it.
 Tickets for avant-première performances will be issued with the name of the bearer on them.
 On arrival at the Opera, the bearer will be required to present the ticket along with the appropriate photo identification showing proof of age.
 Admission to the theatre may be denied if such proof cannot be provided.
 All seat assignments must be made as per the number inscribed on the ticket.